keepthrifty/keepthrifty.github.io/_posts/2017/2017-12-15-create-freedom-chicago-to-sydney.md

 author: not_your_parents_financial_guy

 title: "From Chicago to Sydney"
-subtitle: "Create Your Freedom Series"
+subtitle: "Create Your Freedom Series - Meet Kyle"
 description: "TK"

 date: 2017-12-15 6:58:00 -0500